KentenRoth/learningSQL/LogicalOperators.md

 `SELECT <column_name> FROM <table_name> WHERE <column_name> <= <num>;`

 Now we need to be able to chain things together, and to do that we can do it a couple different ways.
-We can use AND or &&
+We can use AND or &&.
+When using AND (&&) both sides have to be true for something to return.
+You can chain more than 2 things together, and it does not always have to be logical operators.

 ```
 SELECT <column_name> FROM <table_name> WHERE